Justin01Wu/others/aws/aws.md

   AutoScaling will adjust instances as per the requirements.

 ### The AWS ELB allows mapping a custom domain name with ELB.
 The user can map ELB with DNS in two ways:
-- By creating CNAME with the existing domain name service provide
+- By creating CNAME with the existing domain name service provider
 - OR by creating a record with Route 53

 ### AutoScaling